 Iodine is essential for the production of thyroid hormones, which are essential for bone formation, muscle contraction, heartbeat and nutrient absorption.

-Iodine also contributes to the growth of the fetal brain, and a deficiency could lead to disorders in its development.
+Iodine also contributes to the growth of the fetus's brain, and a deficiency could lead to disorders in its development.

 Iodine requirements during pregnancy

-For women who do not live by the sea or consume little or no fish, dietary iodine intake is easily insufficient, although iodine is present in very small quantities in the body: the daily requirements are about a hundred micrograms.
+For women who do not live by the sea or who consume little or no fish, dietary iodine intake is easily insufficient, although iodine is present in very small quantities in the body: daily requirements are around one hundred micrograms.

-The specificity of iodine lies in the narrowness of adequate intake levels: neither too little nor too much to avoid the risk of hypo or hyper thyroidism.
+The specificity of iodine lies in the narrowness of the adequate intake levels: neither too little nor too much to avoid the risk of hypo or hyperthyroidism.

 Special recommendations for iodine in pregnant women

-Food supplements produced and declared in the European Union (in France: to the Dgccrf), have appropriate Iodine dosages (from 50 to 150 µg) to ensure adequate coverage of the Iodine needs of the mother and the fetus without risks.
+Food supplements produced and declared in the European Union (in France: to the Dgccrf), have adapted iodine dosages (from 50 to 150 µg) to ensure adequate coverage of the iodine needs of the mother and the fetus without risks.

-However, a doctor's advice is strongly recommended for iodine supplementation, considering that daily or frequent taking of supplements in moderate dosages are safer than one-off large doses.
+However, doctor's advice is strongly recommended for iodine supplementation, considering that daily or frequent intake of supplements in moderate doses is safer than high occasional doses.

 Using a health professional for a harmonious pregnancy